ryogrid/anime-illust-image-searcher/README.md

 - LSI is used for covering tagging presision
   - You can find image files using tags which is difficult for tagging because search index is applyed LSI
   - implemented with Gensim lib
-- ( Web UI is implemented with StremmLit )
+- ( Web UI is implemented with StremLit )

 ## Usage
 - $ pip install -r requirements.txt